-Tip 6 – Plan Ahead with Pricing:
+7. Plan Ahead with Pricing

 If you receive PayPal payments for most of your online work, you should definitely consider this when determining how you price your services.

-I’m against the idea of making clients cover PayPal fees, and I don’t suggest setting wonky pricing like $52.43 or anything like that, but just calculate PayPal fees in the back of your mind when setting your prices.
+I’m against the idea of making clients cover PayPal fees, and I don’t suggest setting wonky pricing like $52.43 or anything like that, but just calculate anticipated fees in the back of your mind when setting your prices.

 This is especially useful if you are going to start a side hustle like flipping items on eBay where you will have to consider both eBay and PayPal fees in your margin calculations.

-Alternative PayPal Options to PayPal:
+9. Consider Alternative PayPal Options

 There are plenty of other payment platforms besides PayPal, and you can also consider them if you think they will suit your needs better.